top of page

 My Story...

 I am a writer who builds bridges and nudges perspectives.
-My favorite subjects are little-known "pioneers" who lacked traditional credentials yet followed their curiosity to unexpected and important discoveries.
+My favorite subjects are little-known "pioneers" who followed their hearts and their curiosity and made a meaningful difference.
+I am most fascinated by STEM, the arts, history, and the north Atlantic.

-I write for children and adults - everything from MG biography to historical fiction and poetry.
-I also write two blogs: one of my own musings, and a second for Birdshot Uveitis Society of North America - a health-related nonprofit that I helped start.
+I write for children and adults - everything from picture books and poetry to historical fiction.
+I also write two blogs: one of my own musings, and a second for Birdshot Uveitis Society of North America - a health-related nonprofit that I helped establish.

 I've had pieces published in STEAMeducation for teachers, and in Downhome Magazine, a popular Newfoundland publication.
-I am also represented in Voices from the Ice (American Polar Society) and in several northeastern Pennsylvania anthologies.
+I am also represented in Voices from the Ice (American Polar Society) and in several northeastern Pennsylvania nonfiction and poetry anthologies.

 During the 1990's, Howard Gardner’s Frames of Mind introduced me to the theory of multiple intelligences, and that led me to attend two Arts Genesis Symposiums.
 I became fascinated with the potential of the arts in the elementary classroom and soon started teaching 5th grade at Jefferson School (now Delia Bolden) in Maplewood, NJ.
 During my 14 great years at Jefferson, I especially enjoyed integrating the arts into my math, science and social studies classes.